 A TIA is actually a forerunner of a stroke; one-third of stroke victims had a previous transient ischemic attack.

-And here’s a fair speculation: If a person suffers the sudden-onset symptoms of a TIA—such as suddenly one side of their face goes heavy and limp—and at that same time there’s a mechanism causing a metallic taste in their mouth—it’s highly unlikely they are going to be aware of this phantom taste.
+And here’s a fair speculation: If a person suffers the sudden-onset symptoms of a TIA — such as suddenly one side of their face goes heavy and limp — and at that same time there’s a mechanism causing a metallic taste in their mouth — they may not be aware of this phantom taste.

 Imagine that suddenly you can’t form words and one side of your face is paralyzed.

-However, a TIA can last a full hour, even a few hours, and during this time, it’s much easier for a person to also notice that there’s an odd taste in the mouth.
+However, a TIA can last a full hour, even a few hours, and during this time, it’s much easier to also then begin noticing that there’s an odd taste in the mouth.

-Though “sudden-onset metallic taste” does not make the symptom lists for many major medical organizations such as the Mayo Clinic, University of Pittsburg Medical Center and the Cleveland Clinic, there IS a very intriguing TIA symptom discription on the Mt.
-Sinai site, which can be interpreted as a metallic taste.
+Though “sudden-onset metallic taste” does not make the symptom lists for many major medical organizations, there is a very intriguing TIA symptom discription on the Mt.
+Sinai site.

 The site says, “The symptoms of TIA are the same as the symptoms of a stroke, and include:”